 8. Kokoda – Raw Fish Salad

-If you are a fan of seafood foods, Kokoda is an ideal option you should not ignore.
-It is a traditional food of Fijian cuisine.
+If you are a fan of seafood, Kokoda is an ideal option you should not ignore It is a traditional food of Fijian cuisine.
 It is a perfect combination of Mahi Mahi or other local raw fish with coconut milk.
 Moreover, a bit of citrus taste from limes will tickle your taste buds.

 This amazing food has its origin in Papua New Guinea and the archipelago of the Fiji Islands.
 You can think of the famous Ceviche recipe of South American cuisine while eating this dish.
 The appearance of coconut milk is the primary difference between the 2 recipes.

-In resorts in Fiji, you will feel pleasant when enjoying this food because people will serve this fantastic dish in a giant clamshell or coconut shell.
-Therefore, it looks attractive and eye-catching.
+In resorts in Fiji, people will serve this fantastic dish in a giant clamshell or coconut shell to give it a attractive and eye-catching look.